Career Choice FAQs

 Visiting the Career Department is a good first step for people confused about what to do.
-The school career counsellors can guide you through the actual process of career decision making.
-They will also encourage research using the internet, newspapers, books, networks and informational interviewing.
+The school career counsellor can guide you through the actual process of career decision making.
+She will also encourage research using the internet, newspapers, books, networks and informational interviewing.

 I know what I want to do.
 How do I find the best course?

 All tertiary institutions say they’re the best, so research is vital.
 Talk to students and graduates about whether the course lives up to expectations.
 Ask to see graduate placement statistics.

 You can read about the skills and knowledge required in a job through the ‘Jobs Database’ section on the CareersNZ website and compare against course information.